virginiah894/Bioinformatics_Internship/README.md

 * Understand and work on multi-Sequence Analysis and  protein sequence prediction.
 * To learn database intergration and deployment of data to cloud.

-* Develop soft skills and presentation skills that will help when pitching my ideas and findings.
+*  To develop soft skill,presentation skills and interact with mentors in bioinformatics.

 ## ROADMAP
-###### This is a breakdown of my learning
+#### This is a breakdown of my learning

 1. Learn Operating systems(Linux)
     - Estimated time (one week)